Australia So Much to See

 · a bus or truck needs to be towed, or anyone involved has failed to exchange details

-See more on NSW Police Road Safety and What to do after a Car Crash Brochure with flow chart.
+See What to do after a Car Crash Brochure with flow chart.

 In Queensland and Northern Territory; make contact by telephone or as soon as possible at the nearest Police station, being in mind the general comments above.